 An attorney can also help you assess your losses and fight to get you fair compensation for pre-death medical expenses, burial costs, loss of household income, and pain and suffering.

 The Prevalence of DUI Crashes in Georgia

 According to the Centers for Disease Control and Prevention (CDC), 3,699 people died in crashes involving intoxicated drivers in Georgia between 2003 and 2012.
 Furthermore, 1.4% of adults reported driving after drinking in the past 30 days.

 The statistical report reveals important demographic information about the victim profile.
 For example, most victims in 2012 were within the 21-34 age group (5.8 per 100,000 population in 2012).
 Furthermore, the death rate by gender reveals a higher number of male victims, 4.9 per 100,000 population.

 These findings highlight the need for continued efforts to prevent reckless driving and to promote safer driving practices among all motorists, particularly those in high-risk groups.

 Talk to a Columbus Drunk Driving Accident Lawyer for Free

-At John Foy & Associates, our mission is to help people like you.
-We work tirelessly on behalf of accident victims, and we have the experience and resources to help you get the biggest financial recovery possible.
+At John Foy & Associates, we aim to help people like you.
+Our drunk driving victim accident lawyers in Columbus, GA, work tirelessly on behalf of the injured party.
+In addition, we have the experience and resources to help you get the biggest financial recovery possible.